A221a2777ge1A221a2777ge1/tapmoney2/WARP.md

 Environment
 - Node: .nvmrc and .node-version pin Node 20 (package.json engines >= 18.18).
 Use a Node 20 runtime for consistent behavior.
+- Scripts use tsx.
+If you see a tsx error, install it: npm i -D tsx
 - Firebase Studio preview: Uses npm ci and a combined dev process (see dev:studio below).

 Common commands